nfrechette/acl/docs/decompressing_a_clip.md

 As shown, a context must be initialized with a compressed clip instance.
 Some context objects such as the one used by uniform sampling can be re-used by any compressed clip and does not need to be re-created while others might require this.
 In order to detect when this might be required, the function `is_dirty(const CompressedClip& clip)` is provided.
 Some context objects cannot be created on the stack and must be dynamically allocated with an allocator instance.
 The function `make_decompression_context(IAllocator& allocator, const DecompressionSettingsType& settings)` is provided for this purpose.

-You can seek anywhere in a clip but you will need to handle looping yourself.
-When sampling, you must also provide a `SampleRoundingPolicy` to dictate how the interpolation is to be performed.
+You can seek anywhere in a clip but you will need to handle looping manually in your game engine.
+When seeking, you must also provide a `SampleRoundingPolicy` to dictate how the interpolation is to be performed.
 See [here](../includes/acl/core/interpolation_utils.h) for details.

 Every decompression function supported by the context is prefixed with `decompress_`.
 Uniform sampling supports decompressing a whole pose with a custom `OutputWriter` for optimized pose writing.
 You can implement your own and coerce to your own math types.
 The type is templated on the `decompress_pose` function in order to be easily inlined.